 Program Length: Ongoing

-Application Rounds: Standard application reopens October 16 and closes December 1, 2023, 5:00 PM MT.
-The Rolling application is currenly open and will remain open year-round only for Qualifying Entities requesting $50,000 or less
+Application Rounds: Standard application reopens April 22 through June 21, 2024 at 5:00 PM MT.
+Standard application rounds are offered twice per year in Spring and Fall.
+The rolling application is open year-round only for Qualifying Entities requesting $50,000 or less

-The Fleet-ZERO program is available for both private depot and public charging to support fleets.
-It is not available for personal use vehicles or residential charging.
-Prospective applicants should only submit a grant application if their organization will own and operate the EV charging stations being requested.
+The Fleet-ZERO program is available for depot, charging-as-a-service, public, and semi-public charging to support fleets.
+It is not available for personal use vehicles, community, or residential charging.

 Eligible applicants